loopwerk/loopwerk.io/content/articles/2025-07-16-django-20-years.md

 - [**django-tailwind-cli**](https://pypi.org/project/django-tailwind-cli/): Integrates Tailwind CSS with Django using the standalone CLI.
 No Node.js required!
 Check out [this article](/articles/2025/django-tailwind-production/) to learn about cache-busting Tailwind’s generated CSS in production.
 - [**django-template-partials**](https://pypi.org/project/django-template-partials/): Reusable template fragments that work great with Alpine AJAX.
+- [**django-browser-reload**](https://pypi.org/project/django-browser-reload/): Automatically reloads your browser during development.
+A massive time-saver.

 ### Infrastructure

 - [**django-mailer**](https://pypi.org/project/django-mailer/): Queues emails for sending later.
 Prevents email sending from blocking requests.
+- [**django-apscheduler**](https://pypi.org/project/django-apscheduler/): A pretty simple way of adding scheduling features to Django, with minimal dependencies. i use it for django-mailer abd other tasks that need to run on a schedule.
 - [**django-storages**](https://pypi.org/project/django-storages/): Custom storage backends for Django.
 Essential for S3 or other cloud storage.

 ## Django's enduring strengths